Denny Hall: History

 The cornerstone of the building was laid in a July 1894 ceremony attended by a crowd of about 1,000.
 Originally called the Administration Building, in 1910 it was renamed after Arthur A. Denny, one of the founders of Seattle and an early benefactor of the university.
 The building was renovated, first in 1957, and a second time beginning in 2008.
-The $56 million renovation of 2008 was stalled by the recession of 2008 but resumed in 2014 and was completed two years later.
+The $56 million renovation of 2008 was stalled by the Great Recession but resumed in 2014 and was completed two years later.

 An engraving of Denny Hall is featured on the University of Washington's mace, which is carried and displayed by the Marshal of the University during Convocation and Commencement ceremonies.

 Installed in the cupola of Denny Hall is a 400 lb, 1859 bell ("the Varsity Bell") which is rung once per year, on Homecoming, to ceremonially summon the university's alumni to campus.
 From 1961 until his death in 2013, Brewster Denny was responsible for the annual ringing of the Varsity Bell.

 As of 2016, the building houses the university's departments of Anthropology, Classics, Germanics and Near Eastern Languages & Civilization.